 The challenge is to create the tallest structure that will hold a marshmallow, using just spaghetti and metre lengths of masking tape and string.
 Leon has unintentionally made this challenge far more difficult by purchasing giant marshmallows at the weekend, instead of regular sized ones.
 They are like tennis balls.
 And almost as heavy…

-Natalie, our office manager, sends me a slack message to tell me my Uber Eats order has arrived.
+Natalie, our Operations Manager, sends me a slack message to tell me my Uber Eats order has arrived.
 The first (and some may say most important) task of the day was to share the lunch menu with clients, and then I placed the order in advance.

 I was relieved that it had arrived, but then I knew it would as had been tracking the status on the app.
 At this point in the workshop, we are looking at examples of other products from unrelated industries that are offering great UX in order to get our ideas going.
 The Uber Eats app is one of those examples for informing customers of status and progress – something that we hope to explore and ideate around today.